Ayesha-da/pneumonia_detection_analysis/README.md

 #### Dashboard Technologies Used
 - Google Slides
 - Tableau Public
-- Heroku for webstie hosting
+- Heroku for website hosting
 - VS Code for HTML and JavaScript editing
 - Flask for website development